opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 (1) This Practice Direction shall apply to trials in open Court.

-(2) Order 9, Rule 25(9)-(10) of the Rules of Court 2021 requires the parties to be directed to file and serve their affidavits of the evidence-in-chief (“**AEICs**”) of all witnesses; a bundle of documents and an opening statement.
+(2) Order 9, Rule 25(9)-(10) of the Rules of Court 2021 requires the parties to be directed to file and serve their affidavits of the evidence-in-chief (“**AEICs**”) of all witnesses, a bundle of documents and an opening statement.
 This Practice Direction prescribes the contents and the format of these documents.

 ### ***Bundle of AEICs***